Inklingo

 adjectiveA2

-Use 'relleno' to describe something that has been stuffed or filled, such as food items, rather than a person's body shape.
+Use 'relleno' to describe something that is filled or stuffed, like food, rather than a person or animal's body shape.

 A soft, plump teddy bear sitting upright.